Nevada State Prison: Operations before closure

 All license plates in Nevada had been made at the prison since 1928.

 Nevada State Prison employed and provided vocational training for inmates in its factories, which produced mattresses and license plates.
 The prison manufactured all Nevada vehicle registration plates since 1928.
 The prison industries also included a bookbindery and print shop.
 Minimum security inmates were eligible for forklift training.

 Inmates were offered the opportunity to earn a GED or take collegiate courses through Western Nevada College.

 After the closure of Nevada State Prison, the license plate factory was relocated to Northern Nevada Correctional Center.

 Closure

 In 2009, the Nevada state legislature rejected a proposal by Governor Jim Gibbons to close the prison amid a budget crisis, and instead approved the continued operation of the prison while plans to expand or construct other new prisons were delayed.
 In February 2010, Nevada Department of Corrections Director Howard Skolnik notified employees that the prison system faced an $880 million deficit.
 Prison officials recommended moving the inmates to other facilities in the state prison system and converting the site into a tourist attraction or training center.
 The prison closed in May 2012.

+Museum Status

+On May 25, 2015, then-Governor Brian Sandoval approved Assembly Bill 377, ordering the preservation of the site of the Nevada State Prison and commissioning it as a museum for historical, cultural, and educational use.
+The bill took effect on July 1, 2015.
+Today, the Nevada State Prison Preservation Society, formed on November 1, 2012, runs tours and exhibits in the prison-turned-museum, sharing the 150-year history of the Nevada State Prison.
+It is on the National Register of Historic Places.